 This is a 10-year schedule; however, the information in this schedule is not required to be presented retroactively.
 Years will be added to this schedule in future years until 10 years of information is available.

-City of Campbellsburg Notes to the Required Supplementary Information June 30, 2021
+City of Campbellsburg Notes to the Required Supplementary Information For the Year Ended June 30, 2022

 Note 1.
 Budgetary Information